-The primary goal is to monitor project progress, given that the project has been carefully appraised; i.e. that there is a strong assumption towards certain stimuli and inputs will achieve specific outputs, effects and its impact.
-The role of management in the initial implementation phase is to create the condition that allows this chain of events to be occurred.
+The primary goal is to monitor project progress, given that the project has been carefully appraised; i.e., that there is a strong assumption towards certain stimuli and inputs will achieve specific outputs, effects and its impact.
+The role of management in the initial implementation phase is to create the conditions that allow this chain of events to be occurred.